hgrecco/mdform/README.rst

 mdform
 ======

-An extension for `python-markdown`_ to generate parse a form in Markdown based document.
+An extension for `python-markdown`_ to generate parse forms in Markdown based document.

 This document: